Home » Canada Logistics Travel Maps » Maritime Road Trip Logistics

 Summary

-This 3-day loop is the most efficient way to see the “Big Three” of the Maritimes.
+This three-day loop is one of the most efficient ways to connect Moncton, Prince Edward Island, and Halifax in a single Maritime road trip.
 By utilizing the Wood Islands Ferry and the Moncton Hub, you cut out redundant driving and maximize your time at some of the most photogenic coastal spots in Atlantic Canada.

 Subscribe to get the latest posts sent to your email.